yutosasaki/yutosasaki/README.md

 ### Fluent in Programming of Language

 * Ruby <img src="./img/ruby_logo.png" width="23px" />
-Implemented OAuth 2.0 API by Github API v3.
-In addition, he has experience in the design, development and unit testing of mid-sized web applications.
+I have experience in development of business application of OAuth 2.0 API with Github API v3.
+Then I have experience designing, developing, and unit testing mid-sized web applications.
+Approximately 40 million users.

 * PHP <img src="./img/php_logo.png" width="30px" />
 Improvement of Elearning system for internal use by [Moodle](https://moodle.org/).